Hundreds of reviewers agree these cookies are the most delicious almond flour snickerdoodles around! They are crisp, chewy and easy-to-make!

 almond flour snickerdoodles ingredients in a mixing bowl

-• Mix in the baking soda, salt and cinnamon.
-Add the almond flour, 1 cup at a time, beating well after each addition.
+• Mix in the dry ingredients, including the baking soda, salt, and cinnamon.
+Add the almond flour, 1 cup at a time, into the wet ingredients.
+Beat well after each addition.

 almond flour snickerdoodle dough on a baking sheet